-Regarding business and other risks of the OUTSOURCING Group (hereinafter, "the Group"), items that may have material impact on investment decisions are summarized below.
-The Group, acknowledging these risks and fully aware of their potential occurrence, will take steps to the highest degree possible to prevent their occurrence, and will respond accordingly in the event of their occurrence.
+Of the items related to the overview of business, financial information and other information described in the annual securities report, the major risks recognized by management that may have a material impact on the financial position, operating results, and cash flows (hereinafter, operating results, etc.) of consolidated companies are as follows.
+The Group, acknowledging these risks and being fully aware of their potential occurrence, will take steps to the highest degree possible to prevent their occurrence, and will respond accordingly in the event of their occurrence.

 (1) Impact from Natural Disasters, Etc.

-The Group's business activities may be restricted, and financial results may be affected in the event of disasters including earthquakes, typhoons, fire and floods, as well as the progression of climate change due to global warming; in the event of war, terrorism or cyber-attack by computer viruses; in the event of an outage or malfunctioning of the information systems and telecommunications networks caused by the above-mentioned events; and in the event of an epidemic such as a powerful new strain of influenza.
+The Group’s business activities may be restricted, and operating results, etc. may be affected in the event of disasters including earthquakes, typhoons, fire and floods, as well as the progression of climate change due to global warming, in the event of war, terrorism or cyber-attack by computer viruses, in the event of an outage or malfunctioning of the information systems and telecommunications networks caused by the above-mentioned events, and in the event of an epidemic such as a powerful new strain of influenza.

 (2) Laws and Regulations and their Potential Changes

-In addition to these labor-related laws and regulations, the Group is subject to the Act on the Protection of Personal Information, regulations on internal control and regulations for companies listed on the first section of the Tokyo Stock Exchange.
-The Group places the highest priority on complying with all the applicable laws and regulations, and, mainly through the Legal Affairs Department and Internal Controls Department, is proactively working toward strengthening the education, guidance, management and supervision pertaining to the related laws and regulations.
+In addition to these labor-related laws and regulations, the Group is subject to the Act on the Protection of Personal Information, regulations on internal control and regulations for companies listed on the first section of the Tokyo Stock Exchange (after the restructuring of market segments in April 2022, the Listing Criteria for the Prime Market, etc.).
+The Group places the highest priority on complying with all the applicable laws and regulations, and, mainly through the departments related to legal affairs and internal control, is proactively working toward strengthening the education, guidance, management, and supervision pertaining to the related laws and regulations.

 Similarly, the Group’s overseas outsourcing businesses are subject to the local laws and regulations, including the respective national labor laws.
 The Group places the highest priority on fully complying with all the local laws and regulations, utilizing the services of major law firms in each country to fulfill this responsibility.
 The Group is also focusing on global governance project activities and strengthening governance, with an emphasis on the Group’s overseas companies in this period.

-Going forward, however, the enactment of new laws and amendments or changes in their interpretation in response to changes in the domestic or overseas social conditions, or any divergence of views between the Group and any regulating authority, may affect the financial results of the Group.
+Going forward, however, the enactment of new laws and amendments or changes in their interpretation in response to changes in the domestic or overseas social conditions, or any divergence of views between the Group and any regulating authority, may affect the operating results, etc. of the Group.

 (3) Impact of Business Conditions of Client Industries, Etc.